JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 ### Any plans to provide secure email accounts similar to what Lavabit did?

 No plans to do what Lavabit did as they were a centralized solution.
 Decentralization is one of our main end goals.
-We are considering offering services (relays, servers) that make the sending of email more secure + allow for decentralization + are sustainable + user friendly
+We are considering offering services (relays, servers) that make the sending of email more secure + allow for decentralization + are sustainable + user friendly.